 Masking links in text (styled to look like text) is highly deceptive, but that’s been a part of their strategy too.
 Shady shady..

 Guest Posting for links

 Opportunistically garnering links from whatever sites they can get a guest post on:

 The mind just boggles…

 The ‘That was all ages ago’ – we’ve changed defense

 That defense doesn’t wash.As recently as six months ago, Pokerlistings was incentivising people to link to their website for entry to a poker tournament.
 This is the epitome of a link scheme.

-(amusingly, they borked the link code like the true amateurs they are).
+(amusingly, they even borked the html link code).

 Is PokerListings too big to be punished?